nam20485/SubredditStats/README.md

 ### Frontend

 .NET Core 7 Console client application that fetches the statistics from the Web API and displays them in the console, updating continuously.
-Ruin this after the Backend WebApi project has started.
+Run this after the Backend WebApi project has started.
 Select the `Release` configuration and run the `ConsoleClient` project.

 >It will verify the Web Api server connection when it starts up.
 If that fails, it will print an error exception message.
 In this case, ensure that the Web Api is running, and listening for requests at the Url specificed in the first line of the console client output.